Vintharas/js13k-spaceshooter/README.md

         the energy bar yank back and forth without user interaction
       - share systems between Ship and ShipEnergy instead of needing to subscribe explicitly
+      - max energy in config.
+Less dependencies on energy
 - complete faction selection process
   - 3 different ships
     - create art for two more ships